To Zero Waste

 Core Values Game ®

-Includes a storage tin with 60 core value cards, 7 game variants, and 9 tip cards.
-Online resources include explanations of the core values, creative thinking techniques, and a detailed list of professions from A to Z.
+Storage tin with 60 core values cards, 7 game variants, and 9 tip cards.
+Online components contain an explanation of the core values, various creative thinking techniques, and an up-to-date list of professions from A to Z with detailed professional information.
+About 20 participants per game.
+The game is endlessly repeatable.
+Link to website: Core Values Game®

 Rice Up

-For ages: 16+ – Languages: NL – Rating:⭐⭐⭐⭐⭐ Paid game.
+For ages: 16+ – Duration ? – Languages: NL – Rating:⭐⭐⭐⭐⭐ – Paid game………………………………….

 From the will to achieve the Sustainable Development Goals more broadly and deeply, and to show the interplay between these goals, Willem Bennenbroek and Marieke van Hoof, together with Radboud University, came up with the game Rice Up.
 In this serious game, you as a player take on the role of a rice farmer in Rurori.
 You want enough money in the bank, food on your plate and a good future for your children in a healthy living environment.
 But, that turns out not to be so easy.
 Rice Up focuses on mapping the dynamics between SDGs.
 Gradually, this dynamic quickly shows itself in an interactive way.In order to explain the connections between the 17 SDGs, Cultural Anthropology lecturers at the Radboud University, Luuk van Kempen and Lau Schelpen decided to develop a board game.
 In this ‘serious game’ players experience the daily life of a rice farmer and learn how issues such as food security, farming practices and education interact.